Uilleann pipes

 The air goes from the bag to the chanter, drones, and regulators.
 The chanter is played with the fingers like a flute.
-The chanter has a range of two full octaves, including sharps and flats (because, unlike most bagpipe chanters, it can be overblown to produce the higher octave).
+The chanter has a range of two full octaves, including some sharps and flats depending on the set (because, unlike most bagpipe chanters, it can be overblown to produce the higher octave).
 The chanter is often played resting on the piper's thigh, closing off the bottom hole, so that air can only escape through the open tone holes.
 If one tone hole is closed before the next one is opened, a staccato effect can be created, because the sound stops completely when no air can escape at all.
 The three drones are simple open pipes; they constantly play three notes spread an octave apart.
 The three regulators are closed pipes.
 Untouched, they do not sound, but they have keys that can be opened by the piper's wrist action (or hand, if they take one hand off the chanter).
 Each regulator key sounds a different note when opened.
 The regulator keys are aligned so that several may be pressed simultaneously.
 These enable the piper to play simple chords, giving rhythmic and harmonic accompaniment as needed.
 There are also many ornaments based on multiple or single grace notes.

 The tone of the uilleann pipes is unlike that of many other forms of bagpipes.
 They have a different harmonic structure, sounding sweeter and quieter than many other bagpipes, such as the Great Irish warpipes, Great Highland bagpipes or the Italian zampognas.
 The uilleann pipes are often played indoors, and are almost always played sitting down.